zeek/zeek-docs/scripts/base/bif/event.bif.zeek.rst

    of packets that are unprocessed.

-   :pkt: Data for the unprocessed packet
+   :param pkt: Data for the unprocessed packet

 .. zeek:id:: profiling_update
    :source-code: base/bif/event.bif.zeek 689 689